kristian-94/kristian-94.github.io/content/projects/micrograd.md

 These are my notes taken during implementing the micrograd library and training a neural net to recognise images.

+Check back soon for a link to a working demo and code :)

 ## What is micrograd?

 This is all based off [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy)'s Github repo and Youtube videos.